Complexity of Linear Subsequences of $k$-Automatic Sequences: Background

 Usually, the transition function $\delta$ is taken to be a total function from $Q \times \Sigma$ to $Q$, but in this paper, we allow it to be a partial function in order to gracefully handle dead states.
 A state $q$ of a DFA is called {\it dead} if it is not possible to reach any accepting state from $q$ by a (possibly empty) path.
 A minimal DFA for a language $L$ has at most one dead state.
 By convention, we allow dead states to not be counted or displayed in this paper.

-Finally, we also need the notion of {\it nondeterministic finite automaton} (NFA), which is like that of a DFA, except that the transition function $\delta: 2^Q \times \Sigma \rightarrow 2^Q$ is now set-valued.
+Finally, we also need the notion of {\it nondeterministic finite automaton} (NFA), which is like that of a DFA, except that the transition function $\delta: Q \times \Sigma \rightarrow 2^Q$ has set-valued output.
+Furthermore, the transition function can be extended to domain $2^Q \times \Sigma$.
 Here an input is accepted if $\delta(q_0,x)$ contains some element in $A$.

+The state complexity of a formal language is defined as the number of states in the minimal DFA recognizing it and we define he state complexity of an automatic sequence as the number of states in the minimal DFAO generating it.

 Let $\bf x$ be any infinite word.
 The number of distinct length-$n$ subwords present in ${\bf x}$ is denoted by the subword complexity function $\rho_{\bf x}(n)$.
 Here by a {\it subword} we mean a contiguous block of symbols within another word; this concept is also known as a {\it factor}.